 However rather than notifications it has options to adjust the brightness, turn aeroplane mode on or off, turn Wi-Fi on or off and more.
 You can also get to the main settings screen from here.

-Despite the fact that they would both fit on the screen (in landscape orientation at any rate), you can't bring both of these bars down at once, as trying to bring a second one down will close the first.
+For some inexplicable reason, however, you can't bring both of these bars down at once despite the fact that they would both fit on the screen (in landscape orientation at least) as trying to bring a second one down will close the first.

 Tapping on the app drawer at the bottom of your home screen brings up a list of all your apps.
 You can swipe between pages, much like you swipe between homescreens.
 Tapping on an app will open it while long pressing it will let you add it to one of your homescreens, delete it or view information on it (such as the size).

 There's also a widgets tab in the app drawer, which lets you see a preview of how any widgets would look, while long pressing one lets you place it on the homescreen.
 When placing a widget or app, anything else on the homescreen will move around to accommodate it.
 You can also create folders to keep things organised.

 One major addition that was made to the Google Nexus 10 with the update to Android 4.2 is the Multiple Users feature.
 This hasn't changed with the arrival of KitKat and you can still create multiple user accounts, each with their own name, apps, accounts, widgets and Google Play logins.